 On controversial issues, rather than merely presenting opposing views of the science, it’s important to weigh their merits.
 Scientists engage in vigorous debate as a way of progressing understanding within their fields.
 From an outsider’s perspective, it can be easy to mistake normal debate over a nuanced interpretation of the facts for a more fundamental controversy.

 Of course, figuring out how much credibility a scientific opinion deserves can require substantial background knowledge.
-Start by looking into what research has already been published on the topic, and what major peer-reviewed assessments or reviews have to say about it.
+Start by looking at published research on the topic, and what major peer-reviewed assessments or reviews have to say about it.

 Some things to consider when choosing sources:

-- Does the expert have a scientific background that is relevant to the area they are weighing in on?
+- Does the expert have a scientific background that is relevant to the area?

 - Do they have established credentials?
 An active research career?
-A reasonable standing among fellow scientists?
+A reasonable standing among fellow scientists and researchers?

 - Are there any conflicts of interest or ties to organisations that may unduly influence their views?

-Bear in mind that there is often a diverse range of opinion within the scientific consensus.
-By exploring several scientists’ views, you may uncover new angles that hold more interest than a predictable retread of the same debate.
+There is often a diverse range of opinion within the scientific consensus.
+By exploring several scientists’ views, you may uncover new angles.